5 Millennial Women on Why They Opted for Plastic Surgery

 Plastic surgery seems like the fairy tale of the beauty industry: You can walk into a doctor’s office with what you perceive as flaws, and—potentially, if all goes according to plan—leave with those imperfections minimized, and in some cases, erased entirely.
 Lifelong insecurities, fears, and frustrations (not to mention legitimate medical problems) can be addressed in a matter of hours.
 Is it any wonder that 1.4 million Americans per year are going under knife?

 The fact that women are getting cosmetic surgery at younger and younger ages is well-documented, but that doesn’t make it any less fascinating.
-“Plastic surgery has gained popularity with younger women, likely because many young celebrities like the Kardashians do it and post photos on social media, which promotes the idea of doing it to their fan base,” says New York City-based plastic surgeon Dr. Norman Rowe.
 Millennial women are certainly contributing to the spike in surgeries (recent data hints that more than a million more people are doing it each year), with the most popular procedures being breast augmentation and liposuction.

 We asked five real women who had positive experiences about their motivations for taking the plastic plunge.
 Below, five share the stories of their surgeries—plus, advice for other women thinking of doing the same.